All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 - Open Settings > Bluetooth.

-‘Bluetooth’ in Settings. - Tap the 🛈 button next to your AirPods’ name.
+‘Bluetooth’ in Settings. - Tap the (i) button beside your AirPods’ name.

-(i) button in Bluetooth settings. - Check Version to see what firmware your device is running.
+(i) button in Bluetooth settings. - Check the Version to see what firmware your device is running.

 AirPods’ firmware version.

-Many apps require Bluetooth permission to operate on your device, which means they need to use your Bluetooth to work properly.
-But when these apps run, they may prevent other devices – including AirPods – from establishing a Bluetooth connection with your phone.
+Many third-party apps require Bluetooth permission to operate correctly on your device.
+But when these apps run, they may prevent other devices, including AirPods, from establishing a Bluetooth connection with your phone.

-This instance is especially relevant in recent years, with the COVID-19 pandemic, which led many of us to download tracing apps.
+This instance was especially relevant during the COVID-19 pandemic, which led many of us to download tracing apps.

 - Go to Settings and select Privacy.